legislation/data-documentation/formats/xml.md

 ## Entire items

-When an entire piece of legislation is requested using a URL that contains a version such as `http://www.legislation.gov.uk/ukpga/1985/67/2003-04-01`, the legislation will be returned in its entirety, including sections that were not in force on the given date, which will including any prospective sections.
+When an entire piece of legislation is requested using a URL that contains a version such as `http://www.legislation.gov.uk/ukpga/1985/67/2003-04-01/data.xml`, the legislation will be returned in its entirety, including sections that were not in force on the given date, which will including any prospective sections.
 Using the keyword prospective in place of the date will indicate how the legislation will look if all prospective amendments are applied in the future.
-A URL without a date will give you the current version of the legislation, which is the same as using today's date in the URI.
+A URL without a date will give you the current version of the legislation, which is the same as using today’s date in the URI.

-Within the XML, any sections that aren't valid at the date requested have a `Match="false"` attribute.
-The Status attribute indicates the status of the section at the requested date, which can be Prospective (the section hasn't yet come into force on that date), Repealed or Discarded (a section which was never brought into force and was later repealed).
+Within the XML, any sections that aren’t valid at the date requested have a `Match="false"` attribute.
+The Status attribute indicates the status of the section at the requested date, which can be Prospective (the section hasn’t yet come into force on that date), Repealed or Discarded (a section which was never brought into force and was later repealed).
 Other attributes, such as `RestrictStartDate`, `RestrictEndDate` and `RestrictExtent` provide additional information about the validity of the section.

-Some items of legislation are very large and therefore take a long time to retrieve. **We recommend avoiding requesting entire items of legislation.**

 ## Sections

-When a section of legislation is requested using a URL such as `http://www.legislation.gov.uk/ukpga/1985/67/section/6`, the section will be provided in context, including basic information about its ancestors (such as the part and chapter that it's contained in), their numbers, titles and links to them through the `DocumentURI` and `IdURI` attributes<!-- TODO: in AKN <portion includedIn="[ID URI]"> and <FRBRuri> is used instead -->.
+When a section of legislation is requested using a URL such as `http://www.legislation.gov.uk/ukpga/1985/67/section/6/data.xml`, the section will be provided in context, including basic information about its ancestors (such as the part and chapter within which it is contained), their numbers, titles and links to them through the `DocumentURI` and `IdURI` attributes<!-- TODO: in AKN <portion includedIn="[ID URI]"> and <FRBRuri> is used instead -->.
 This information can help in the construction of breadcrumb trails, for example.
 The metadata will only include unapplied effects that would apply to that section or to the entire piece of legislation.

 Where there are concurrent sections with different geographical extents, the body of the XML will contain only one of the versions of the section, and an `AltVersionRefs` attribute will point to the alternative version for that section which is held in the `<Versions>` element. <!-- TODO AKN does it differently - parallel version appears alongside with alternativeTo attribute containing the id of the default version; for formulae instead of versions they use <math altimg=""> instead -->